What is cold agglutinin disease?

 Immune system and the complement pathway graphic

 The complement pathway is a part of the immune system.
-Activation of the complement pathway may lead to haemolysis—the destruction of red blood cells.
+Activation of the complement pathway may lead to hemolysis—the destruction of red blood cells.
 Here’s what can happen to a red blood cell as it moves through the complement pathway in someone with CAD.

 What are the risks of cold agglutinin disease?

-In CAD, haemolysis of red blood cells may cause fatigue, shortness of breath, and other symptoms.
+In CAD, hemolysis of red blood cells may cause fatigue, shortness of breath, and other symptoms.
 New findings show that CAD may be more serious than previously thought.
 A 10-year review of the medical histories of 425 people with cold agglutinin disease showed that they had a higher risk of stroke, heart attack, or blood clots (27% of patients with CAD vs 17% of patients without CAD experienced one of these events).
 More studies are needed to evaluate this risk.

 What can your blood tell you about your health?